Chief: Officers fatally shot man who attacked officer in cruiser

 A Fairfax County police officer was investigating a U-Haul truck at a gas station in the Alexandria area that had been reported stolen and approached a man standing beside the truck Thursday, police Chief Kevin Davis said at a news conference.

-The man shoved the officer through the open door of his cruiser and got on top of the officer, attacking him, Davis said.
-As the cruiser reversed out of control into the parking lot of a neighboring McDonald’s restaurant, where it hit a parked car, the officer broadcast calls for help, saying the man had his gun, he said.
+Police say the officer informed the man that he was going to be detained in connection with the stolen truck.
+The man then shoved the officer through the open door of his cruiser and got on top of the officer, attacking him, Davis said.
+The cruiser then reversed out of control into the parking lot of a neighboring McDonald’s restaurant, where it hit a parked car.

+At that point the officer broadcast calls for help saying the man had his gun, Davis said.

 The officer had cuts, scrapes, bruises and a bloody right eye.
-Davis said he expected the officer to be released from the hospital.
+Police said Friday that he has been released from the hospital.

+On Friday, police identified the man who died as Brandon Lemagne, 38, of Newport News.
+He died at the scene Thursday.

 Copyright 2023 The Associated Press.
 All rights reserved.